People

 First: is your happy song on any of these playlists?

 Just Smile.
-Happy Songs’ is a playlist on Spotify featuring, at writing, 243 songs and almost 140,000 likes.
-With selections from the ‘80s to present day, you’ll find songs from BTS’ Dynamite, and Lizzo’s Juice, to Mark Ronson + Bruno Mars’ Uptown Funk, The Beatles’ Twist and Shout, Abba’s Waterloo, Adele’s Can I Get It, Stevie Wonder’s Sir Duke, Primal Scream’s Movin’ on Up, and The Clash’s remastered Should I Stay Or Should I Go.
+Happy Songs’ is a playlist on Spotify featuring, at writing, 255 songs and almost 185,000 likes.
+With selections from the ‘80s to present day, you’ll find songs from Bruno Mars’ Uptown Funk, to Harry Styles’ Music for a Sushi Restaurant, The Killer’s Mr. Brightside, The Beatles’ Twist and Shout, Abba’s Waterloo, Stevie Wonder’s Sir Duke, Primal Scream’s Movin’ on Up, and The Clash’s remastered Should I Stay Or Should I Go.

 .